csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Pseudocode is given in Figure 3.11.
 Figure 3.12 shows the progress of the search on a simple binary tree.

-How does breadth-first search rate according to the four criteria from the previous sec- tion?
+How does breadth-first search rate according to the four criteria from the previous section?
 We can easily see that it is _complete_—if the shallowest goal node is at some finite depth d, breadth-first search will eventually find it after generating all shallower nodes (provided the branching factor b is finite).
 Note that as soon as a goal node is generated, we know it is the shallowest goal node because all shallower nodes must have been generated already and failed the goal test.
 Now, the _shallowest_ goal node is not necessarily the _optimal_ one;